How to Use a Clitoral Stimulator: Midlife Pleasure Map

 5. Explore without expectation

 You don’t need to go straight to the clit.
 Try circling around it.
 Try hovering.
-Try holding the stimulator in place and seeing how your body reacts.
 There’s no right spot or motion—just whatever feels good to you.

 6. Pause, giggle, adjust